awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotmanagednodegroups/spotlifecycle.md

 Click on the Auto Scaling group name in the **Details** tab.
 Scroll to the Purchase options and instance types settings.
 Note how Spot best practices are applied out of the box:

 * **Capacity Optimized** allocation strategy, which will launch Spot Instances from the most-available spare capacity pools.
 This results in minimizing the Spot Interruptions.
 * **Capacity Rebalance** helps EKS managed node groups manage the lifecycle of the Spot Instance by proactively replacing instances that are at higher risk of being interrupted.
-This results in proactively augmenting your fleet with a new Spot Instance before a running instance is interrupted by EC2
+Node groups use Auto Scaling Group's Capacity Rebalance feature to launch replacement nodes in response to Rebalance Recommendation notice, thus proactively maintaining desired node capacity.

 ![Spot Best Practices](/images/using_ec2_spot_instances_with_eks/spotworkers/asg_spot_best_practices.png)